lume/element-behaviors/README.md

 <div has="foo bar baz">one</div>
 ```

 Behaviors can be added and removed from elements at any time.
-For example, suppose we want to remove
+For example,
-the "baz" behavior from the previous `div`, and add "click-logger":
+suppose we want to remove the "baz" behavior from the previous `div`, and add
+"click-logger".
+We can do so by changing the value of the `has=""` attribute:

 ```js
 const div = document.querySelector('div')